MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-azure-bot-service.md

 1. Create a bot user.
 2. Add the bot user to one or more queues or workstreams.
 > [!NOTE]
-*> Bots can escalate conversations to agents only if they are a part of push-based workstreams.*
+> *Bots can escalate conversations to agents only if they are a part of push-based workstreams.*
-3. Add code snippet to engage a bot.
+3. Engage a bot to escalate or end conversations.
 4. Set escalation rules.